mzazon/awesome-cloud-projects/aws/orchestrating-distributed-transactions-with-sagas/orchestrating-distributed-transactions-with-sagas.md

 ## Prerequisites

-1. AWS account with appropriate permissions for Step Functions, Lambda, DynamoDB, SNS, and CloudWatch
+1. AWS account with appropriate permissions for Step Functions, Lambda, DynamoDB, SNS, API Gateway, IAM, and CloudWatch
 2. AWS CLI v2 installed and configured (or AWS CloudShell)
 3. Basic understanding of distributed systems and transaction management concepts
 4. Familiarity with Amazon States Language (ASL) for Step Functions workflows